FedCor: Correlation-Based Active Client Selection Strategy for Heterogeneous Federated Learning: Experiments

 \subsection{Experiment Settings}

 We conduct experiments on two datasets, FMNIST~\cite{xiao2017fashion} and CIFAR-10~\cite{krizhevsky2009learning}.
-For FMNIST, we adopt an MLP model with two hidden layers, and the model can achieve an $85.92\%$ accuracy with centralized training.
-For CIFAR-10, we adopt a CNN model with three convolutional layers followed by one fully connected layer, and the model can achieve a $73.84\%$ accuracy with centralized training.
-More details on the model construction and training hyperparameters can be found in the Appendix~\ref{Apx:Model}.
-For each dataset, we experiment with three different heterogeneous data partitions on $N=100$ clients as follows. \begin{itemize} \item \textbf{2 shards per client (2SPC)}: This setting is the same as the non-IID setting in \cite{mcmahan2017communication}.
+For FMNIST, we adopt an MLP model with two hidden layers, and this model achieves an accuracy of $85.92\%$ with centralized training.
+For CIFAR-10, we adopt a CNN model with three convolutional layers followed by one fully connected layer, and this model can achieve an accuracy of $73.84\%$ with centralized training.
+More details on the model construction and training hyperparameters can be found in \cref{Apx:Model}.
+For each dataset, we experiment with three different heterogeneous data partitions on $N=100$ clients as follows.

+\textbf{(i) 2 shards per client (2SPC)}: This setting is the same as the non-IID setting in \cite{mcmahan2017communication}.
 We sort the data by their labels and divide them into $200$ shards so that all the data in one shard share the same label.
 We randomly allocate these shards to clients, and each client has two shards.
 Since all the shards have the same size, the data partition is balanced.
 That is to say, all the clients have the same dataset size.
-We select $C=5$ clients in each round within this setting. \item \textbf{1 shard per client (1SPC)}: This setting is similar to the 2SPC setting, and the only difference is that each client only has one shard, i.e., each client only has the data of one label.
+We select $C=5$ clients in each round within this setting.

+\textbf{(ii) 1 shard per client (1SPC)}: This setting is similar to the 2SPC setting, and the only difference is that each client only has one shard, i.e., each client only has the data of one label.
 This is the data partition with the highest heterogeneity, and it is also balanced.
-We select $C=10$ clients in each round within this setting. \item \textbf{Dirichlet Distribution with $\alpha=0.2$ (Dir)}: We inherit and slightly change the setting from \cite{hsu2019measuring} to create an unbalanced data partition.
+We select $C=10$ clients in each round within this setting.

+\textbf{(iii) Dirichlet Distribution with $\alpha=0.2$ (Dir)}: We inherit and slightly change the setting from \cite{hsu2019measuring} to create an unbalanced data partition.
 We sample the ratio of the data with each label on one client from a Dirichlet Distribution parameterized by the concentration parameter $\alpha=0.2$.
 More details can be found in the Appendix~\ref{Apx:Dirichlet}.
-We select $C=5$ clients in each round within this setting. \end{itemize}
+We select $C=5$ clients in each round within this setting.